Chapter Thirty-Five: In the Ashes of the Midnight Sun

 Watching Apollo at that moment was something like watching a moth bump against glass.

-As he'd done every single time she'd let him out before, he went for the pile of newspapers.
+As he'd done every time she'd let him out before, he went for the pile of newspapers.
 The moment his little paw touched into the protection charm, he bounced off.
 Not far, but far enough to stun him for a few moments.
 As she shook her head, Hermione watched him get up and try again.
 For such an intelligent kitten, Hermione had serious doubts about Apollo's common sense.
 Perhaps his stubbornness and determination to get to the newspapers always won the battle of wills.

 Hermione picked him up and held him above her head.
 "You'll never learn, will you?"